One of your most important duties as an engineering manager is to give feedback to your software developers.

 Keywords: growth mindset, skill development, constructive feedback

-Tip #6: Connect it to the bigger picture
+Tip #6: Connect Feedback to Company Goals

 Emphasize that it’s the sum of all these smaller actions that lead to company-wide success.
 That way your developers become more motivated to continue playing their part.